mcr/iotwg-charter/iotwg-charter.md

 committee of the whole.

 {unusual, maybe not charter appropriate, but rather saag-like}
-During in-person meetings, the WG will with typical status and document progress issues during one hour (or less) of the time, and during another hour, will be open to slideware presentations and tutorials on current IETF or other-SDO IoT efforts.
+During in-person meetings, the WG will deal with typical status and document progress issues during one hour (or less) of the time, and during another hour, will be open to slideware presentations and tutorials on current IETF or other-SDO IoT efforts.
 The goal of these presentations is to quickly